typescript-course/typescript-from-scratch-workshop/lesson-12-clean-up-code/LESSON.md

 - Create a new file `src/lib.ts` and move anything that's exported inside `src/index.ts` here.
 Do this because we give the end user access to anything exported in `src/index.ts` and we only want that to be the `streakCounter` function.
 - Write a function called `buildStreak` that builds a streak but allows you to override default values (a `Partial` can help here)

+NOTE: only exported functions in `src/index.ts` will be exposed to users.

 ### Solution

 Here is what I came up with: https://gist.github.com/jsjoeio/ae6e553213bb6bbef99e15c131dfef68